jbowdre/vagrant-saltlab/README.md

-# Vagrantfiles
+# vagrant-saltlab

-A (small) collection of Vagrantfiles I'm using for portable labs [on my Chromebook](https://www.virtuallypotato.com/create-vms-chromebook-hashicorp-vagrant/).
-These are all geared towards use with the [`vagrant-libvirt`](https://github.com/vagrant-libvirt/vagrant-libvirt) provider.
+Using Vagrant to run a portable [Salt](https://saltproject.io/) lab environment [on my Chromebook](https://www.virtuallypotato.com/create-vms-chromebook-hashicorp-vagrant/).
+The included Vagrantfile spawns a environment with a single Salt Master and four Salt Minions running on a few different common Linux distributions for testing and development.